bergano65/visualstudio-docs.ru-ru/docs/vs-2015/extensibility/installing-an-isolated-shell-application.md

     </Feature>
     ```

-    1. `ComponentRef` Элемент ссылается на другой WXS-файл, определяющий файлы, которые требуется текущего компонента. Например GeneralProfile имеет следующее определение в HelpAbout.wxs.
+    1. The `ComponentRef` element refers to another .wxs file that identifies files that the current component requires.
+For example, GeneralProfile has the following definition in HelpAbout.wxs.

         ```xml
         <Fragment Id="FragmentProfiles">